gsdutra/gsdutra/README.md

 <br />
 I'm a 20 year old programmer from Brazil and bachelor of engineering at Unicamp.
 <br />
-Currently working on a portifolio, but meanwhile I'd love if you could check my public repositories!
+Currently working on a portifolio, but meanwhile I'd love if you could check my pinned repositories!
 <br />
 FullStack Dev, using the following technologies:
 <br />